xitu/gold-miner/TODO/how-to-be-a-compiler-make-a-compiler-with-javascript.md

-### 让我们制作一个编译器
+### Let’s make a compiler

-现在既然我们知道了编译器是怎么工作的，让我们用 JavaScript 来制作一个。这个编译器接收 DBN 代码并将它转成 SVG 代码。
+Now that we know how compilers work, let’s make one in JavaScript.
+This compiler takes DBN code and turn them into SVG code.

-#### 1\. 词法分析器函数
+#### 1\.
+Lexer function

-就像我们将英语句子「I have a pen」分割成 [I, have, a, pen] 一样，词法分析器将一段代码字符串分割成小的有意义的块（标记）。在 DBN 里，每个标记都被空格分隔开，并且被分成「单词」或是「数字」。
+Just like we can split English sentence “I have a pen” to [I, have, a, pen], lexical analyzer splits a code string into small meaningful chunks (tokens).
+In DBN, each token is delimited by white spaces, and classified as either “word” or “number”.